You, a production professional, know how to make script sides.

 4. Print the script

 If you haven’t already, it’s time to print.
-Sides are usually printed on half-size sheets of paper (8.5” x 5.5”), so select the “2 pages per sheet” option.
+Sides are usually printed on half-size sheets of paper (8.5” x 5.5”), but for certain productions, 1/4 page scenes may be preferred to condense material while keeping it readable.
+Selecting the “2 pages per sheet” option can help optimize formatting.
+Including the page number on each side is crucial for quick reference, ensuring actors and crew can easily locate their scenes.
 This saves paper and takes up less space.

 StudioBinder will grant you multiple formatting options when printing.
 You can add page breaks after scenes or shoot days, and you can include tagged elements as you wish.
 Then, when creating your PDF, you can have up to 16 pages per sheet.

 Now you have your physical copies.
-Collate your pages in your desired order (typically this is the shooting order), and then put them together.
+Collate your pages in your desired order (typically this is the shooting order that aligns with the day’s schedule), and then assemble them.
+If using 1/4 page scenes, make sure they are printed and formatted correctly to avoid any confusion on set.
 Finally, you can hand them out to the cast.

+Sending script sides is crucial for ensuring everyone receives the necessary pages on time.
 StudioBinder gives you the option to distribute sides digitally.
-Create a "view-only" share link and you can send it to anyone, whether they have a StudioBinder account or not.
+Create a "view-only" share link, and you can send it to anyone, whether they have a StudioBinder account or not.

-You can also attach the PDF to your call sheet and send them to anyone on your contact list.
+You can also attach the PDF to your call sheets and send them to anyone on your contact list.

 UP NEXT